 It is likely that you started your day with microinteractions.
 By turning off the alarm on your smartphone, you engaged with a user interface in a single moment.

 Trust to a product comes from experience.
 Lack of trust comes from either lack of understanding or lack of control.
-So it looks like all roads lead to a client-oriented design when everything is spinning around a user.
-Being web designers, we agree that paying attention to every detail of any product we create is as important as the design of these products.
+So it looks like all roads lead to a customer-centric design when everything is spinning around a user.
+Being Motion Designer, I agree that paying attention to every detail of any product we create is as important as the design of these products.

 What are microinteractions?